WilliamBidle/williambidle.github.io/docs/_posts/2022-12-15-Fun-with-Autoencoders.md

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_9_0.png)

 A Gaussian distribution!
-This does somewhat make sense though as the model is trying to figure out patterns in data that ultimately has no patterns! and therefore can only do as good as the
+This actually makes a lot of sense though, as the model is trying to figure out patterns in data that ultimately has no patterns!
+It can only try to minimize the average error across all instances, and there will be some instances where there error is much lower or much higher.

-# More Complex Model with Uncorrelated Data
+# **More Complex Model with Uncorrelated Data**

 Now what if we tried the same thing with a more complex model?
+Would the results change at all?
 Let's use 4 encoding layers and 4 decoding layers, with each layer decreasing/increasing by a factor of 2 (i.e. 32 -> 16 -> 8 -> 4 -> 2 -> 4 -> 8 -> 16 -> 32).
 We will again use sigmoid activation functions as well as the same optimizer and loss function from the simple model:

 ```python
 input_dim = len(data[0]) # input dimension is equal to the number of features